Winos4.0 Malware Disguised as KakaoTalk Installer

 • hxxps://xinjiapox.oss-ap-southeast-1.aliyuncs[.]com/KakaoTa2258.zip

 When downloading the installation file from the fake site, malware with the image of KakaoTalk is downloaded as shown below.
-It is signed with an invalid certificate with the name “NetEase” in China, not the officially distributed certificate of Kakao.
+It is signed with an invalid certificate under the Chinese company name “NetEase”, not Kakao’s official certificate.

 The NSIS installation file contains a lot of encrypted data along with legitimate NSIS configuration files, and decrypts them during the execution process to create and execute malicious components such as Verifier.exe and AutoRecoverDat.dll.
 It also adds Windows Defender exception paths to weaken security features and secures persistence through DLL registration. in addition, it disguises itself as a legitimate installation file by creating and placing a legitimate KakaoTalk_Setup.exe together.